sillsdev/EthnoLib/components/language-picker/README.md

 ## Developing

-First, set up Nx if you haven't done so already (see [README.md](../../README.md)).
+First, set up nx if you haven't done so already (see [README.md](../../README.md)).

 We recommend installing nx globally, but if you haven't, you can just prefix all the commands with `npx`

-Although we recommend installing Nx globally, you can alternatively run the nx commands without a global installation by prefixing them with `npx`, e.g. `npx nx dev @ethnolib/language-chooser-react-mui`.
+Although we recommend installing nx globally, you can alternatively run the nx commands without a global installation by prefixing them with `npx`, e.g. `npx nx dev @ethnolib/language-chooser-react-mui`.

 To locally run a hot-reloading demo of the MUI language chooser: `nx dev @ethnolib/language-chooser-react-mui`